Ape Escape 2019 leak suggests it could follow in Crash Bandicoot's footsteps

 Final Fantasy 8 Remake, Link's Awakening and Ghostbusters: The Video Game are just a few of the games that developers have announced are receiving a modern makeover, and it seems like another classic caper could be undergoing the same treatment.

-It seems like Sony's Ape Escape could be the next title getting a remaster or remake and, with at least three games in the series, we think it'll be trilogy.
+Sony's Ape Escape could be the next title getting a remaster or remake and, with at least three games in the series, we think it might be a trilogy.

 - PS5: all the games, specs, news, and rumors for Sony’s Playstation 5